Tropical Island (2023)

 Error messages are obtuse and often phrased as a computational failure, rather than helping the designer “debug” what went wrong.
 Struggling CADers often fear mistakes and errors, and when they encounter them are often faced with the predicament of not knowing how to solve them.

-The Bug Catcher iconifies errors and embraces mistakes.
+The Bug Catcher iconifies errors and embraces mistakes, and lets users compare journeys with their friends

 For struggling CADers, errors are markers of exploration.
 Rhino could document the discovery of errors as the progress that one is making in their learning journey.